Undergraduate Course: Introduction to Political Data Analysis (PLIT08009)

 Research Question: How do we define and measure democracy?

-Lecture: Exploratory Data Analysis and Data Visualisation I (UO): Computing descriptive statistics (max, min, mean, median, range, standard deviation), histograms,
+Lecture: Exploratory Data Analysis and Data Visualisation I: Computing descriptive statistics (max, min, mean, median, range, standard deviation), histograms,

-Tutorial: Introduction to SPSS, computing summary statistics and plotting histograms using SPSS.
+Tutorial: Introduction to Stata, computing summary statistics and plotting histograms using Stata.

 Research Question: Are people living in more democratic countries happier?

-Lecture: Exploratory Data Analysis and Data Visualisation II (UO): Boxplots, bar-charts, scatterplot, matrix scatterplot
+Lecture: Exploratory Data Analysis and Data Visualisation II: Boxplots, bar-charts, scatterplot, matrix scatterplot

-Lecture: The Logic of statistical inference (UO): Populations and samples, types of hypotheses, type I and type II errors, central limit theorem, law of large numbers
+Lecture: The Logic of statistical inference: Populations and samples, types of hypotheses, type I and type II errors, central limit theorem, law of large numbers

 Tutorial: Data management, including recoding variables and computing new variables